Axelcodeml/Hotel-booking-status-predict/README.md

     --------

-#### The dataset was provided during my data science training where classification algorithm like Logistic Regression and Decistion Tree wee applied.
+#### The dataset was provided during my data science training where classification algorithms like Logistic Regression and Decistion Tree were applied.

 To apply Logistic Regression, we have needed to drop-out some variables to determine what variables are necessary to process the modeling.
-We have also considered the p-value parameter like other way to drop-out the unnecessary variables.
+We have also considered the p-value parameter like other ways to drop-out the unnecessary variables.
 These variable pre-processing you can see in **Preparing_data.ipynb** from Notebook file.

 <p><small>Structure of Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>